Nuclear power in the United Kingdom: Future power stations

 On 24 September 2020, when Prime Minister Boris Johnson was asked about new technology in the UK's fight against climate change, he reaffirmed support for nuclear power in the UK, by saying to the BBC, "I do think nuclear has to be part of the mix", whilst also saying that the UK can be the "Saudi Arabia of wind power".

 List

 Proposed nuclear power stations in the United Kingdom, with currently shelved proposals in italics, are:

 Two other sites, Heysham and Hartlepool, were identified as possible locations in 2010 but no commercial proposals were made for these sites.

-Moorside clean energy hub

-Following the cancellation of the Moorside project by Toshiba, on 30 June 2020 EDF announced proposals to construct an EPR on the site.
-This would be a near replica of Hinkley Point C and Sizewell C in order to reduce the overall costs of the project.
-The plans come as a part of a proposed clean energy hub for the area which is backed by 14 other companies and trade unions including the UK construction firm Balfour Beatty and the union Unite.
-The consortium claims that 25,000 jobs will be created with the construction of the hub.
-The hub is also aiming to use existing nuclear supply chains within the area and also be the site of SMRs and AMRs in the future.

 Sizewell C

 The project has completed its stage 4 consultation, which is allowing EDF to submit its planning application which is expected to be at the start of 2020, before a decision is made on the plant's future in 2020.
-After this, construction is expected to start around 2021, with an accelerated timeline due to the replication of the Hinkley point C power plant on the site.
+After this, construction was expected to start around 2021, with an accelerated timeline due to the replication of the Hinkley Point C power plant on the site, but no progress had occurred by 2024.
 On 27 May 2020, EDF energy put in a development consent order application, prior to the start of construction at the site.